 This option is found under Channels > Security.
 From the Security page click on Settings

-If you only want to have the player on your own site and don't plan to have anyone watch on your Ustream.tv channel page, check this box to remove the channel page from the Ustream site.
+If you only want to have the player on your own site and don't plan to have anyone watch on your channel page from the IBM Domain, you can disable the channel page from the Channel page section.

-This option is found under Channels > Security:
+This option is found under Channels > Channel page:

 Remove embed codes from the player

 Not on the embed page, but under Channel > Sharing, you will find an additional option to remove the sharing menu from the player.
 This will prevent users from obtaining the embed code and also from sharing the link to the channel page on Facebook and Twitter.